KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-2-manipulating-files.md

 3. To remove the directory, use the recursive option again by typing `rm -r CommandLineBasics2`.

 What if we need to move a file?
 Well, then use **mv**!
 The proper syntax for the command is `mv <source> <destination>`.

 1. Type `mv ~/CodingandCocktails/CommandLineBasics/CLIFun ~/CodingandCocktails/`.

-   * If you're in the CodingandCocktails directory, using the command `mv CommandLineBasics/CLIFun .` will also work.
+   * If you're in the CodingandCocktails directory, the command `mv CommandLineBasics/CLIFun .` will also work.
 Remember, '**.**' is a shortcut for the current directory.

 Another command that's useful for files is `wc`.
 You can remember it as **word count**, and it'll be in the syntax `wc [options] filename`.
 Here are some available options you can try out: